Learning Non-linear Wavelet Transformation via Normalizing Flow: Theoretical details

-And the rest of the weights and all bias are set to zeros. \code{layer2} are defined similarly, with the only difference being changing the first 1D replication padding to the left-hand side.
+\code{layer2} is defined similarly, with the only difference being changing the first 1D replication padding to the left-hand side.
 And the weights and bias are initialized the same as \code{layer1}, excepting the first $(6,3,3)$ part of the weight for the first Conv1d is initialized as